industrial-robotics/atwork_central_factory_hub/README.md

-RoboCup@Work Referee Box
+@Work Referee Box
 ========================

-This is the repository of the referee box for the RoboCup@Work competition for RoboCup World Cup 2016 in Leipzig.
+This is the repository of the referee box for Work competitions.

-This referee box is only a small adaptation of the RoCKIn@Work referee box, which itself is an adaptiation of the RoboCup Logistics League referee box.

 ## Contents